 My first reaction was, “hell no.” Were there any other options?
 I was terrified of going into the Operating Room again, knowing what could happen, and how tough recovery is.

-But, then I remembered a little deal that I had made with God; when I prayed for my children not to have NF2, I had said over and over and over that I would graciously have a thousand tumors and surgeries if it meant my kids didn’t have to have one.
-I held up my end of the bargain, and my second surgery was scheduled.
+But, then I remembered a promise that I had made while I praying profusely for my children not to have NF2; I had said over and over and over that I would graciously have a thousand tumors and surgeries if it meant my kids didn’t have to have one.
+Although I know we don’t make deals with God, I felt compelled to stay true to my word, and my second surgery was scheduled.

 Later, we would learn that hesitation or delay could have cost me my life.